 In the midst of a global pandemic, 2020 was a transformational year for most people.
 Home-working became the norm and e-Commerce boomed, but it also accelerated the pace of digital regulatory reform, which began years before the pandemic.
 Online advertising, the cornerstone of the free internet, appears to be heading into rough legislative waters with the upcoming ePrivacy negotiations and the introduction of the Digital Services and Digital Markets Acts.
 This is in part a response to consumers finding online ads disruptive or privacy intrusive.
 Research suggests that consumers want more information about how their data is being used and more options to manage their privacy preferences .
 Media literacy is seen as a way to empower users, not only improving access to technology but giving the tools to critically evaluate the media that they consume.

-In the panel organised by DMWF and EDAA at the Digital Marketing World Forum Global 2021, our speakers and moderator will take a look at the latest regulatory developments in digital advertising, user perception with regard to the industry and as some of the tools at their disposal to tailor their experience online, while ultimately trying to answer the question: could education be the solution to rebuild trust among consumers?
+In the panel organised by DMWF and EDAA at the Digital Marketing World Forum Global 2021, our speakers and moderator took a look at the latest regulatory developments in digital advertising, user perception with regard to the industry and as some of the tools at their disposal to tailor their experience online, while ultimately trying to answer the question: could education be the solution to rebuild trust among consumers?

 Konrad Shek is the Director of Policy Research at the Advertising Association and leads on the digital, data, trade policy and industrial strategy files.
 Konrad has experience working in IT and telecoms, and with start-ups.
 He previously worked at Asian-based conglomerate Jardine Matheson for 5 years in Shanghai where he was involved in government relations and policy analysis.
 Prior to this he had a nine-year career as a diplomat with the Foreign & Commonwealth Office, serving in London and overseas.
 In 2017 he was made a lifelong honorary member of the British Chamber of Commerce Shanghai.
 He is an accredited member of the Chartered Institute of Public Relations and is on his final year of an MSc in Public Policy with the University of Bath.
 He holds a BEng in Electronics and Mathematics from the University of Nottingham.